euripidean/euripidean/README.md

 </p>

 ## The story so far...
 As part of **Dev Degree** I get the opportunity to try a lot of different technologies and disciplines as I learn more about development and start to make decisions about which direction I'd like to take my career.
-As I learn what I'm interested in and where my passions lie as a developer, I'll be honing this list down to a smaller list where I can grow my skills.
+As I learn what I'm interested in and where my passions lie as a developer, I'll be honing this list into a more specialised skillset where I can grow my mastery.

 ### Frontend
 <img src="https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white"> <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white"> <img src="https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E"> <img src="https://img.shields.io/badge/json-5E5C5C?style=for-the-badge&logo=json&logoColor=white"> <img src="https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white">